maehem/javamancer/README.md

  I've been working on those three projects for about three years now, no rush.
 Javamancer is not any of those things, so now I have four related projects.

-### Abyss engine
+### Abyss engine (my next engine)
 A little rough around the edges, but a running game on the "[Abyss](https://github.com/maehem/Abyss)" engine.
 Left: My version of Chatsubo Bar.
 Right: My take on the Cyberspace interface.
-Still working with an artist for character designs and such.
+I'm still working with an artist for character designs and such.
 This is all prototype stuff so don't judge.
 <p>
 <img src="/images/abyss-engine-screenhot-realworld-1.png" height="240"/>
 <img src="/images/abyss-engine-screenshot-matrix-1.png" height="240"/>
 </p>

-## Fast forward to now (2024)...
+## Fast forward to now (2024) and the creation of Javamancer

 In researcing more for "Chiba City Blues" I ran across the work of [Henadzi Matuts](https://habr.com/en/articles/352050/) .
 Hendazi had the same initial curiosity but did exactly what I couldn't, he used his